VoxeLibre/VoxeLibre/mods/HUD/hudbars/README.md

 # HUD bars

 ## Description
-This mod changes the HUD of Minetest.
+This mod changes the HUD of Luanti.
 It replaces the default health and breath symbols by horizontal colored bars with text showing the number.

 Furthermore, it enables other mods to add their own custom bars to the HUD,